 - 16. Members who have appointed a proxy using the hard-copy proxy form and who wish to change the instructions using another hard-copy form, should contact Capita Asset Services on 0871 664 0300 or +44 371 664 0300 if calling from outside the United Kingdom.
 Calls cost 12p per minute plus your phone company's access charge.
 Calls outside the United Kingdom will be charged at the applicable international rate.
 Lines are open 09.00 to 17.30 Monday to Friday excluding public holidays in England and Wales. - 17.
 If a member submits more than one valid proxy appointment, the appointment received last before the latest time for the receipt of proxies will take precedence. - 18.
 In order to revoke a proxy instruction, members will need to inform the Company.
-Members should send a signed hard copy notice clearly stating their intention to revoke a proxy appointment to Capita Asset Services, PXS1, 34 Beckenham Road, Beckenham, Kent BR3 4ZF.
-In the case of a member which is a company, the revocation notice must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
+Members should send a signed hard copy notice clearly stating their intention to revoke a proxy appointment to Capita Asset Services, PXS1, 34 Beckenham Road, Beckenham, Kent BR3 4ZF. - In the case of a member which is a company, the revocation notice must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
 Any power of attorney or any other authority under which the revocation notice is signed (or a duly certified copy of such power of attorney) must be included with the revocation notice.
-If a member attempts to revoke their proxy appointment but the revocation is received after the time for receipt of proxy appointments (see page 76) then, subject to paragraph 4, the proxy appointment will remain valid.
+If a member attempts to revoke their proxy appointment but the revocation is received after the time for receipt of proxy appointments (see page 81) then, subject to paragraph 4, the proxy appointment will remain valid.

-Location of the Annual General Meeting Skinners' Hall, 8 Dowgate Hill, London EC4R 2SP
+Location of the Annual General Meeting etc.venues St. Paul's, 200 Aldersgate Conference Centre, London EC1A 4HD

-Explanatory Notes to the Resolutions
+Further Information/Explanatory Notes to the Resolutions